data-and-visualization/blogdown2-rfun/content/blog/about-rfun.md

 # weight: 1
 #disqusid: "6"
 ---
 **Rfun**, or *R We Having Fun Yet‽*, is a campus/community-oriented **data science training-series** focusing on learning the R programming language and the Tidyverse ecosystem.
-We are hosted by the [Data & Visualization Services Department](https://library.duke.edu/data/).
+We are hosted by the [Center for Data and Visualization Sciences](https://library.duke.edu/data/).

 Our goals is to promote a friendly environment for exploring the extensible capabilities of the open source R languagee specifically supported through Tidyverse and RStudio.
 Beginner’s are welcome, experts will be encouraged to share topical expertise.